 It’s crucial that delivery gets every detail from presales so that there aren’t any questions when they show up at the client.
 Ensure that you have a system in place to get all information from pre-sales into the hands of your delivery team.

-Don’t let your engineers struggle because of pre- and post-sales not being on the same page.
+Don’t let your engineers struggle because pre- and post-sales aren’t on the same page.
 Ensure end-to-end sales team alignment by implementing the tips above so that you’re operating at peak efficiency.